OuarourMehdi/biskot-api/Readme.md

-# Biskop
+# Biskot
-Biskop API is micro service responsible for managing the cart of an e-commerce website.
+Biskot API is micro service responsible for managing the cart of an e-commerce website.

 Before attempting to crunch the code, we strongly recommend you to carefully read each of the sections below: